SqueezyDough/real-time-web-1920/README.md

 ## Features
 - User can join a room to start a game
-- A room can have up to 5 users
+- A room can have up to 5 users.
+Other users join as spectator
 - The host can select a playlist
 - Players score points when they guess a song right
 - After each round the score will be updated